Rdimo/PyExtractor/test/README.md

-just test files, all of these files have
+just test files for PyExtractor to decompile and process, all of these files have

 ```py
 from time import sleep